-Effective in 2013, and as amended by City Charter in 2014, OCRA requires any local candidate or local committee that is required by state or local law to file a campaign statement with the local filing officer to file that information in an electronic format with the Public Ethics Commission's
+OCRA requires any candidate or committee that is required by state or local law to file a campaign statement with the City of Oakland filing officer to file that

 Filing Campaign Disclosure Statements Online

 Electronic filing of campaign disclosure statements is mandatory in Oakland for all campaign committees required to file campaign statements with the City of Oakland under the California Political Reform Act.
 This includes candidate-controlled committees, ballot measure committees, and general purpose political action committees, as well as organizations or entities such as major donors required to file late contribution or independent expenditure reports with the City of Oakland.